Jiang1999-ux/starter-academic/content/publication/example/index.md

   owners who provide faulty results to poison model training, and 4) resilience to malicious model owner who intents to evade the payment.
 OmniLytics is implemented as a smart contract on the Ethereum blockchain to guarantee the atomicity of payment.
-In Omni\x02Lytics, a model owner publishes encrypted initial model on the contract, over which the participating data owners compute gradients using their private data, and securely aggregate the gradients through the contract.
+In OmniLytics, a model owner publishes encrypted initial model on the contract, over which the participating data owners compute gradients using their private data, and securely aggregate the gradients through the contract.
 Finally, the contract reimburses the data owners, and the model owner decrypts the aggregated model update.
-We implement a working prototype of OmniLytics on Ethereum and perform extensive experiments to measure its gas cost and execution time under various parameter combinations, demonstrating its high computation and cost efficiency and strong practicality."
+We implement a working prototype of OmniLytics on Ethereum and perform extensive experiments to measure its gas cost and execution time under various parameter combinations, demonstrating its high computation and cost efficiency and strong practicality.
 slides: example
 url_pdf: ""
 publication_types: